davidjmcneill/nodeDrone/README.md

 A fully autonomous drone using the Nodejs framework.
 Drone broadcasts local Wi-Fi connection for user to connect and provide instructions through a web interface application.

+## To-Do List
+- Solder in new motor leads
+- Test each motor throttle ramp up and ramp down
+- Remove RPi2 and replace with RPi Zero W (solder wires)
+- Wire GPS in using UART on RPi (no longer use USB) https://learn.adafruit.com/adafruit-ultimate-gps-on-the-raspberry-pi/using-uart-instead-of-usb
+- Test website function on mobile browser

 ## Prerequisites

 ## Parts List - Hardware